dwarvesf/handbook/guides/continuing-education-allowance.md

 ---
 title: Continuing Education Allowance
 date: 2021-04-19
-description:
+description: You will always grow by learning and playing with new and cool technologies.
+From books to conferences, you’ll get a yearly budget for your learning and development goals.
 authors:
   - duy
 tags:
   - culture
   - handbook
   - employee
-menu:
+menu: memo
 hide_frontmatter: false
 hide_title: false
 pinned: false
-type:
+type: guidelines
 ---
-# Continuing Education Allowance

 You will always grow by learning and playing with new and cool technologies.
 From books to conferences, you’ll get a yearly budget for your learning and development goals.

 If you’re interested in taking classes that you feel improve you professionally or personally, you have a $300 annual stipend to do so.
 Some people take courses directly related to their careers while taking photography lessons or learning a musical instrument.
 It’s up to you; the point is to learn something that you feel enriches you as a person and employee.